aternosorg/php-rados-ffi/README.md

 ### Async operations and completions

 Many IO operations can be performed asynchronously.
-Asynchronous operations return a [`OperationCompletion`](src/Completion/OperationCompletion.php) object, which can be used to track the status of the operation and to wait for its completion.
+Asynchronous operations return an [`OperationCompletion`](src/Completion/OperationCompletion.php) object, which can be used to track the status of the operation and to wait for its completion.

 ```php
 $completion = $object->writeFullAsync("Hello, World");